skip to main content

 • report publicly on the amount of CIL revenue collected, spent, and retained each year.

-Huntingdonshire District Council is required in the CIL Regulations to identify the types of infrastructure or projects it wishes to fund in whole or in part by CIL monies and report this in the annual Infrastructure Funding Statement, with effect from December 2020.
-These will usually be based upon Local Plan and the Corporate priorities of Huntingdonshire District Council.
+Huntingdonshire District Council is required in the CIL Regulations 2010 (as amended) to identify the types of infrastructure or projects it wishes to fund in whole or in part by CIL monies and report this in the annual Infrastructure Funding Statement (IFS).

-Huntingdonshire District Council's CIL Charging Schedule and annual report detailing CIL receipts, balances and expenditure for each financial year can be found on the council’s CIL webpage.
+Huntingdonshire District Council's CIL Charging Schedule and annual IFS detailing CIL receipts, balances and expenditure for each financial year can be found on the CIL webpage.

 CIL Regulations set the context for the spending of CIL funds on infrastructure.
 The regulations encourage the accumulation of CIL funds into a 'pot'.
 Unlike other obligations or charges, CIL spending does not need to be directly related to the donor development and can address infrastructure needs in general across the council's administrative area.

-• CIL and Section 106 can be used as different funding streams to deliver the same infrastructure project.
+• CIL and Section 106 can be used as different funding streams to support the delivery of the same infrastructure project.

 As per the CIL Regulations and Guidance, CIL is proportioned and allocated using the following approach:

-• 15%, known as the Neighbourhood Allocation, is established for spending within the neighbourhood of the contributing development (up to a maximum of £100 per existing Council Tax dwelling index linked).
-This allocation can either be transferred to the relevant town/ parish council or retained by Huntingdonshire District Council to be spent on neighbourhood projects where the development is not in a parish.
+• 15%, known as the Neighbourhood Allocation/pot, also known as the 'meaningful proportion', is established for spending within the neighbourhood of the contributing development (up to a maximum of £100 per existing Council Tax dwelling index linked).
+This allocation, sometimes referred to as a 'pot', can either be transferred to the relevant town/ parish or retained by Huntingdonshire District Council to be spent on neighbourhood projects where the development is not in a parish.
 This allocation rises to 25% and is not capped when a parish has a Neighbourhood Plan in place.
-Details of parishes that have adopted Neighbourhood Plans can be found at the council’s Neighbourhood Planning webpage.
+Details of parishes that have adopted Neighbourhood Plans can be found on the Neighbourhood Planning webpage.
 Figure 2, below, sets out the relationship between CIL and Neighbourhood Plans.

 • Up to 80%, known as the Strategic Allocation, is retained by Huntingdonshire District Council to allocate to projects in accordance with the council's Infrastructure Development Plan.

 It is very unlikely that CIL will generate enough funds to completely cover the cost of new infrastructure needed to fully support planned development.
 As such, there will be competing demands for this funding.
-It is important, therefore, to ensure that there are robust, accountable, and democratic structures in place to ensure the spending of CIL funds are prioritised in the right way.
+It is important, therefore, to ensure that there are robust, accountable, and democratic structures in place to ensure the spending of CIL funds are prioritised in the right way and other funding opportunities are maximised where possible to ensure the greatest delivery for the district and its communities.

 The sections that follow set out the governance arrangements and approach for how decisions are made on the prioritisation and spend of CIL.